nextflow-io/website/content/blog/2023/czi-mentorship-round-2.md

     <em>“I highly recommend this program.
 Independent if you are new to Nextflow or already have some experience, the possibility of working with amazing people to learn about the Nextflow ecosystem is invaluable.
 It helped me to improve my work, learn new things, and become confident enough to teach Nextflow to students.”</em> - Juan Ugalde (Mentee)
 </blockquote>

+We were delighted with the achievements of the mentors and mentees.
 Applications for the third round are now open!
 For more information, please visit https://nf-co.re/mentorships.